Enel Chile S.A. (ENIC): A Brand-New Prospect for Investors

 Sponsored

-The company’s shares, operating in the sector of Utilities managed to top a trading volume set approximately around 595951 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Utilities managed to top a trading volume set approximately around 1469710 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for ENIC is recording 0.64 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.58.